 FAMILY ISN’T ALWAYS FIRST, BUT BE WARNED

 Your maid of honor should be someone who can communicate, encourage, and keep a good sense of humor.
 And while there’s no written rule those duties have to go to a family member, many brides choose a sister over a friend to neutralize pushback from the rest of the clan (i.e., your parents).
-If you choose a BFF as your maid of honor, consider including family in another role of the bridal party.
-Chances are, blood ties will be around well past your 15-year anniversary and other big, family-oriented events; it’s up to you to decide how long you want to owe them!
+If you choose a BFF as your maid of honor, consider including family in other roles of the bridal party.
+Chances are, blood ties will be around well past your 15-year anniversary; it’s up to you to decide how long you want to owe them!

 MAID(S) OF HONOR

 Can’t decide between one, two, or three different maids of honor?
 Turn your soloist into a trio!
 Having more than one maid of honor disperses responsibilities, so one friend can host the Bachelorette party, another can deliver the maid-of-honor speech, and another can direct guests and keep festivities running smoothly.
 You’ll need all hands on deck for your perfect wedding; it’s great you have more than one supportive lady in your life to help you say “I do!”